Skip to Content

 • 3.00 Credits

-Prerequisite(s): ASL 3350 and matriculation into the Interpreting Emphasis and University Advanced Standing.
-Introduces skills and processes required to produce simultaneous interpretations.
-Focuses on transitioning from consecutive interpreting to time-limited simultaneous interpreting.
-Develops cognitive, semantic, and dual tasking abilities required to interpret spontaneous texts.
-Teaches and incorporates more advanced semantic choices and negotiation techniques.
-Works with a variety of audience sizes and types.
-Teaches how ethics impact behavioral decisions and interpretations.
-Gives more consideration to developing sets of technical or field-specific signs and applying these to interpretative work.
+Prerequisite(s): ASL 3310, ASL 3060, matriculation into the Interpreting Emphasis, and University Advanced Standing.
+Introduces skills and processes required to produce consecutive interpretations.
+Focuses on developing basic cognitive, semantic, and dual tasking abilities required to interpret rehearsed and/or spontaneous texts.
+Teaches to incorporate semantic choice, register, and ethical behavioral decisions and understand how they impact interpretation.
+Develops sets of technical or field-specific signs and applyies these to interpretative work.
 Includes one-hour per week lab.
 Taught in ASL..
-Lab access fee of $10 applies.
+Lab access fee of $12 applies.

 • 3.00 Credits